jonasschmedtmann/complete-javascript-course/README.md

 ### Q2: I'm stuck in one of the projects.
 Where do I get help?

 **A:** Have you extensively tried fixing the problem on your own?
-If you failed at fixing it, please **post a detailled description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
+If you failed at fixing it, please **post a detailed description of the problem to the Q&A area of that video over at Udemy**, along with a [codepen](https://codepen.io/pen/) containing your code.
 You will get help as fast as possible!
 Please don't send me a personal message or email to fix coding problems.

 ### Q3: Brackets shows me errors, but my code works.
 Why is that?